Skip to content

 For casket flowers and formal funeral tributes, there are specific sizing and placement requirements.
 Your funeral director will have those details, or we can deal with them directly.

 Home delivery arrangements from Susan Avery start from $180.
-Most sympathy arrangements for the home sit in the $180-250 range depending on variety and whether a vase or pot is included.
+Most sympathy arrangements for the home sit in the $180-450 range depending on variety and whether a vase or pot is included.

 Formal service arrangements such as wreaths and sheafs range from $200 to $500 and above depending on size and complexity.

-Casket work is quoted separately.
+Our casket cover work is quoted separately.
+Enquire here.

 The main things that affect the price are the flowers themselves (for instance, orchids are more expensive than lisianthus).
 Also factor in whether the arrangement includes a vessel, the size of the arrangement, and delivery deadlines.

-We don't discount condolence orders or run promotions on this work.
 It's not that kind of order, and we don't treat it that way.